How to Reject a Business Proposal Politely (Without Burning Bridges)

 Professional business woman on an iPad

-What to do if you change your mind after rejecting a proposal
+What should you do if you change your mind after rejecting a proposal?

-Don’t just say, “I’ve changed my mind,” and expect things to pick up where you left off.
-Instead, reframe the conversation as a fresh opportunity.
-Propose a follow-up meeting or discussion to re-evaluate the terms of the proposal or explore any new developments that may have made it a better fit.
+Maintaining professionalism is essential during this interaction.
+You cannot just say, “I’ve changed my mind” and expect things to carry on as if you hadn’t rejected the proposal initially.
+They may have felt some disappointment that shouldn’t be ignored.
+Try and reframe the conversation and suggest a follow-up meeting to discuss the terms of the proposal or explore the new developments that have now made it a better fit than before.

 Businesses rely on a wide range of documents (such as business proposals) in order to successfully operate on a day-to-day basis and grow in the long term.
 But paper documents lack efficiency causing you to spend more time, energy, and money on mundane admin than any organisation should need to!